Here I share the most useful reading tips I’ve tried and tested over the years, including:

-So a more productive question is: “How does one start building this habit?“
+So a more meaningful question is: “How does one start building this habit?“

 Like all other habits, start small.
 Getting started is the hardest part.

 By starting small you quickly accumulate small wins.
-“Fuck yeah I read 10 pages today.
-That’s 10 pages more than I’ve read all year.
-I’m awesome.“
+“Nice.
+I read 10 pages today.
+That’s 10 pages more than I’ve read all year.”
+Pat yourself on the back.

 Come tomorrow, “Yesterday I did 10 pages.
 Today I can do another 10.
 Tomorrow I know I can do 15.“